MajidRashedipour/DataColabBlog/README.md

    then open `.env` file and change variables value

-4. Create python environment and activate.
+3. Create python environment and active it.

    MacOS and Linux:
    ```